jxckrabbit/final-draft/README.md

 Fallback behavior
 - If there is no current task set, `recommend` will fall back to selecting a random not-done task and set it as the current task.

+Priority behavior
+- Tasks marked with `--priority` (or answered `y` at interactive add) are shown immediately when you enter interactive mode for a user.
+- `recommend` always prefers available priority tasks first, regardless of the chosen style.

 Interactive mode notes